m0n01d/ucf-bootcamp-ng-intro/intro/README.md

 * Dependency Injection (DI) is a software design pattern that deals with how components get hold of their dependencies.

 * Note: Like other core Angular identifiers, built-in services always start with $ (e.g. $http).

+* Angular Prefixes $ and $$: To prevent accidental name collisions with your code, Angular prefixes names of public objects with $ and names of private objects with $$.
+Please do not use the $ or $$ prefix in your code.

 one use of services is to share state across pages, components or routes